fairdataihub/SODA-for-SPARC/README.md

 The previous packaging step would generate folder for the program which contains an executable to run the application.
 If you desire to generate installers, we suggest the following method:
 #### Windows:<br>
 - Download [Inno Setup](http://www.jrsoftware.org/isdl.php)<br>
 - Open Inno Setup and create Installer from the UI.
-If you're having troubles, refer to this video tutorial – https://www.youtube.com/watch?v=wW3NUAUZhnY
+For clear instructions, refer to this video tutorial – https://www.youtube.com/watch?v=wW3NUAUZhnY

 #### MAC:<br>
 - Creating DMG Installer – https://github.com/LinusU/node-appdmg<br>